Opserva-io/auth-rs/docs/API.md

 ### Current

-The current user can be retrieved using the access token that was obtained after logging in.
+The current `User` entity can be retrieved using the access token that was obtained after logging in.

 #### Request